Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * I plan to password protect my downloadable traditional CV, as I don't want all my personal details to be readily available online.
 Once I've instituted that feature I will upload my actual CV as opposed to the dummy one that is currently there.

 ## Issues / Room for Improvement

-* *Flickering Effect*: There can be a slight flickering effect, when the work history timeline is viewed on very small Desktop / non-touch screens.
-It has something to do with moving the mouse when hovering over the icon.
-One fix is to make the hover area even larger, but the issue with that is that it becomes difficult for the user to leave the timeline information "modal" (it's not really a modal).
-I am ok with this situation persisting for the time being, because it does not break anything and it is very unlikely that users will view the timeline on a desktop with such a small screen, given the resolution of most laptops.
-The user would have to resize the browser to be very small for this issue to occur.
-That behaviour is unlikely.
-Finally, as hover is not available on mobile, this bug does not occur on devices.

 * *Unused CSS*: As per web-dev Measure results I tested my CSS via Chrome dev tools' "Coverage" tool and found that there was a substantial amount of unused CSS.
 For this particular site, the load time is quite fast, so I don't think this is a massive issue, but there is definitely scope for reducing the size of the Bootstrap and Font Awesome libraries.